 I tend to use soft pastels because I like how they feel on paper.
 I find it easy to get an even covering of pigment, and I can achieve a wide range of tones and textures.

 I also find that soft pastels are very forgiving – if I make a mistake, I can rub the pigment off the paper and start again.

 And because they’re so easy to blend, soft pastels are perfect for creating gradients and subtle shading effects.

-In short, I use soft pastels because I enjoy how they look and feel, and give me much control over the final result 🙂
+In short, I use soft pastels because I enjoy how they look and feel, and they give me much control over the final result 🙂

 What are Pan Pastels?